-Do not travel to the regions of South Ossetia and Abkhazia and the areas immediately surrounding them.
+Do not travel to the regions of South Ossetia and Abkhazia and the areas near the administrative boundary lines.
 Terrorist and criminal activity and unexploded mines and ordnance makes travel to these areas extremely dangerous.

 As these regions are not under the control of Georgian authorities, the New Zealand Government has a severely limited ability to provide assistance to New Zealand citizens.

 Destinations in Central Asia where we advise against tourist and other non-essential travel.

 Avoid non-essential travel to the Ferghana Valley and areas bordering Uzbekistan and Tajikistan due to the uncertain security situation and the presence of landmines.
 This includes the regions of Osh, Jalalabad and Batken.

 Avoid all non-essential travel to areas bordering Afghanistan, Uzbekistan and Kyrgyzstan due to criminal activity and the presence of landmines.

 Avoid all non-essential travel to the Gorno-Badakhshan Autonomous Oblast due to the uncertain security situation.